MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 To allow or block specific users in your organization from using Virtual Appointments, make sure Virtual Appointments is turned on for your organization on the [Manage apps](manage-apps.md) page.
 Then create a custom app permission policy and assign it to those users.
 To learn more, see [Manage app permission policies in Teams](teams-app-permission-policies.md).

-### Use an app setup policy to pin Virtual appointments to Teams
+### Use an app setup policy to pin Virtual Appointments to Teams

 App setup policies let you customize Teams to highlight the apps that are most important for users in your organization.
 The apps you set in a policy are pinned to the app bar—the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients—where users can quickly and easily access them.